The historic site of Sokolac was declared a national monument of Bosnia and Herzegovina in 2007.

 Turbulent Middle Ages

-Turbulent times, frequent ownership changes, and leases, have prevented the the quality preservation of written historical documentation, but some have been preserved and archived throughout Europe.
+Turbulent times, frequent ownership changes and leases, have prevented the quality preservation of written historical documentation, but some have been preserved and archived throughout Europe.
+In the medieval documents, the fortress is mentioned under different names, including Sokol, Zokol and Sokolatz.
+During that period, the fortress passed through the hands of many noble Croatian families.

-The oldest charter in which Sokol is mentioned as a royal town, with castellans Ivan and Grgur Ethene, dates from 1395.
+The oldest charter in which Sokol is mentioned as a royal town, with castellans Ivan and Grgur Eten, dates from 1395.

 In charters from 1431 and 1434,, the Croatian-Hungarian King Sigismund gave the royal towns of Bihac and Sokol with associated land over to his supporters, the dukes of Krk - the Frankopans, who held it more than a half-century.
 (Neo register.
 Acta, fasc.
 483, no. 24, before in Archives in Zagreb, now in Budapest)